tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

   - *generate* - updates to this schematic
     - goal is to make universal libraries easier to build: project scaffolding, test, build system
 ## Angular Elements
-- embeddable Angular javascript component - can use in other frameworks (vue, react, etc…)
+- embedable Angular javascript component - can use in other frameworks (vue, react, etc…)
 ## Material Design

 Focus on component dev kit to make animations better.
 Also working on speed as a UX Feature (Server side rendering, and PWAs for speed).